 There is a lot of evidence out there that suggests humans used bioenergy between 230,000 and 1.5 million years ago.

 From the moment humans discovered fire, we began using biofuel in the form of wood.
 Humans have a long history of burning bio-matter to create energy used for cooking and heating.
 From this point forward, humans developed a fascination and ongoing relationship with what we now know today as bioenergy.

 There is even a belief that it led to humans becoming more active, while it also could have resulted in an increase in our brain size, due to a rise in calorie consumption.

 We use organic materials to create bioenergy.
 These materials can include the likes of wood, agricultural crops, and organic waste.
 We then use this material to produce bioenergy which can take the form of gas and electricity.
 However, it can also take the form of a liquid, enabling us to use it in vehicles.

 Despite being one of the oldest forms of energy, it is also one that can help to underpin our efforts as we move away from fossil fuels and reduce carbon emissions1.

 Along with this, the first internal combustion engine was patented in the US.
 Patented in 1886 by Karl Benz, the engine ran on a blend of ethanol and turpentine.
-Thus proving that bioenergy could in fact drive engines.
-And in turn, indicated a potential role for biofuel to power the industrial revolution.
+Thus proving that bioenergy could, in fact, drive engines.
+And in turn, it indicated a potential role for biofuel to power the industrial revolution.

-Despite this, in 1862, the introduction of a $2 per gallon alcohol tax put an end to biofuels early growth8.
+Despite this, in 1862, the introduction of a $2 per gallon alcohol tax put an end to biofuels' early growth.
 This move was largely undertaken to finance the civil war.
 At this point, late 19th-century bioenergy use was pretty much brought to an end.
 Especially when compared to kerosene which was growing in popularity and had a tax of only 10 cents per gallon.

 In 1925, Henry Ford made a prediction: